 4. Looktel Money Reader – App available on iOS for people with low vision/blindness.

-The Money Reader recognises currency and will speak aloud the nomination allowing you to easily check how much money you have, particularly important when you are exchanging money.
+The Money Reader recognises currency and will speak aloud the nomination allowing you to easily check how much money you have, particularly important when you are exchanging money or when you are trying to fx trade in the France.
 The app is available for numerous currencies including US Dollars, Canadian Dollars, British Pound, Euros and more.

 5. Medisafe – App available on iOS and Android